Virtual

 There are many tracks to choose from.
 The available tracks and current meets with prizes can be found on the track calendar page under Racing->Track Calendar.

 The racing season runs with the calendar year.
-On the night of December 31st during the maintenance run all horses ages will increment by 1.
+On the night of December 31st during maintenance all horses ages will increment by 1.
 Your horses abilities gradually go up over time as you race and train them.
 They are not magically changed on this one day.
-To get the most improvement out of your horses during the course of a season keep them in top physical condition as much as possible (Condition at or above 95%).
+The only thing that is different is that the horse will be represented as a year older for entering races.

-Overall and track meet statistics can be found under the statistics link.
+Overall and track meet statistics can be found under Racing->Statistics.
 Point totals for horses in the running for invitation to the BC and TC races can also be found there.
 We will offer special prizes for individual meet winners of meets running full schedules (with overnight races).
-The meets and prizes are listed under racing->track calender.
+The meets and prizes are listed under Racing->Track Calendar.

 The winners of meets are determined by the most wins.
 Ties are broken by places, shows, and earnings in that order.

 There is a special series of races for 3 year olds only known as the TC races.
 You will be given the option to TC nominate any of your horses that will be 3 years old on race day for these races.
-If you TC nominate your horse by the beginning of January (exact date can be found on the TC nominate page) it will cost only $1.
-You also have the option to TC nominate a horse by the end of March (exact date also posted on TC nominate page) for $10.
-If you TC nominate your horse the nomination fee to any of the TC races will be 3 credits for each race.
+If you TC nominate your horse before February 1st it will cost $1.
+If you TC nominate your horse between February 1st and the end of March it is $10.
+You can not TC nominate your horse after the end of March.
+If your horse is TC nominated each of the TC races will be $3 to nominate to.
 If you do not TC nominate your horse the nomination fee will be $50 for each race.
-Here is a look at each of the 3 races and how entries will be selected:
+For details on TC Nominating your horses go to Stables->TC Nominations.
+Here is a look at each of the 3 TC races and how entries will be selected:

-BONUS: Any horse that wins all 3 of the TC races will win a $5000 bonus.
-If no horse wins the bonus it will carryover to the next year where an additional $5000 credits will be added.
+BONUS: Any horse that wins all 3 of the TC races and meets specific requirements will win a special bonus.
+If no horse wins the bonus it will carry over to be eligible to be won in a future year.
+For more information on the bonus click here: TC Bonus.

 Once a year there are 2 days of racing for the top horses.
 It takes place near the end of October or beginning of November.
 To qualify your horse for one of these races you must accumulate enough points.
-Points are earned by finishing 1st, 2nd, or 3rd in a Graded Stakes race.
+Points are earned by finishing 1st, 2nd, or 3rd in a Graded Stakes race in the same calendar year that the race is to take place.
 Grade 1 finishers receive 10, 6, and 4 points respectively.
 Grade 2 finishers receive 6, 4, and 2 points.
 Grade 3 finishers receive 4, 2, and 1.
 Additionally, non-restricted 2yo stake turf race finishers will receive 2 points for finishing 1st and 1 point for 2nd because of very limited races for this category.
-There is a maximum of 14 horses for each race with the exception of the Juvenile Turf, Juvenile Fillies Turf, and Dirt Mile which will only have 12.
+There is a maximum of 14 horses for each race.
 The winner of the automatic qualifier races below will automatically be qualified for the designated race regardless of points accumulated.
 The remaining horses will be selected by the highest points for the race being nominated for.
 Ties will be broken by overall points and then total horse earnings in the year of the race.
 A horse must have placed in the top 3 of any stakes or won an optional claimer or allowance race in the same calendar year of the BC races to be eligible for entry.
 BC nominated horses will be able to nominate to these races for free.
 Horses that are not BC nominated will require a nomination fee of $50.
 The races and purses are as follows:

 BC Schedule